-For investors outside of South Carolina, the Investments have no set repayment or maturity date.
+For investors outside of South Carolina, the Demand Investments have no set repayment or maturity date.
 You may have your Investment repaid to you by us at any time and in any increment by requesting such in writing unless you agree otherwise with WIF upon making your investment that WIF may use your Investment as security for a specific loan.
 We will accept a facsimile of your signature as an original.
 There is no penalty or expense to you for requesting a repayment.
 We generally will pay you the repayment amount within five business days of your request.

-As required by South Carolina law, residents of South Carolina, and only residents of South Carolina, may invest only in Investments with a term.
-The term of Investments for South Carolina residents will be 30 days.
-You may request a withdrawal.
+As required by South Carolina law, residents of South Carolina, and only residents of South Carolina, may invest only in Term Investments.
+The Term Investments for South Carolina residents mature in 30 days from the date of issuer.
+You may request a withdrawal at any time during the term and such withdrawal will be honored on the maturity date.
 If you do not request a withdrawal on or before the end of the term, your Investment will automatically roll over for an additional 30-days at the end of every 30-day term.
 Interest rates will adjust at the same time and at the same rate as the interest rates of the other Investments.